 Connor Sullivan had money, and he spent it on the best doctors he could find, in hopes they could restore his wife's health.
 As Nora got sicker and sicker, Connor frequently retreated to his office to escape the constant parade of doctors and nurses coming and going from his home.
-Even with Nora finally started to improve, Connor continued to immerse himself in his work.
+Even when Nora finally started to improve, Connor continued to immerse himself in his work.

 The doctors finally deemed it safe for the children to return, but life in the big apartment overlooking the Park was never quite the same.
-A hushed silence settled over the house as the children observed the parade of doctors and nurses coming and going, day after day.
+A hushed silence settled over the house as the children observed the constant stream of doctors and nurses coming and going, day after day.
 Though she was better, the fever had left Nora Sullivan weakened and a shadow of her former self.
 Nora valiantly rose from bed each day, intent on spending time with her son and daughter-playing a game, reading a book, dressing up a doll-only to weaken a return to bed a few hours later.

 Then came the day when the children couldn't rouse Nora from bed.
 Connor's daughter's screams and pleading echoed through the house, causing several members of the staff to come running to Nora's bedside.
 One of the butlers was dispatched immediately to Connor's office, another to the doctor's.

 Connor arrived home to find his children in the sitting room.
-His six-year old daughter was inconsolable, though her brother tried valiantly to comfort her by placing an arm around the girl's shoulders.
+His five-year old daughter was inconsolable, though her brother tried valiantly to comfort her by placing an arm around the girl's shoulders.
 Connor rushed to his wife's bedside to find her slipping in and out of consciousness as she took shallow, ragged breaths.
 The doctor, standing silently in the corner, was not prepared for Connor's rage.

 "You said she was better!" he shouted, grabbing the doctor by the throat and lifting him to the wall.
 "Cured!
 I'll kill you!
 I'll kill you, you murderer!"